-We have adopted stock ownership guidelines that are applicable to non-employee directors and senior executives.
-The stock ownership guidelines require that each non-employee director own shares of our common stock equal to at least three times his annual cash retainer, by the first July 31st that occurs following the three-year anniversary of his or her initial election to our board of directors (or, if later, July 31, 2018).
+We have adopted stock ownership guidelines that are applicable to non-employee directors.
+The stock ownership guidelines require that each non-employee director own shares of our common stock equal to at least three times his or her annual cash retainer, by the first July 31st that occurs following the three-year anniversary of his or her initial election to our board of directors (or if later, July 31, 2018).
+All non-employee directors have met this requirement as of July 31, 2018.